giampaolo/psutil/docs/glossary.rst

       :meth:`Process.cpu_times`.

    context switch

-      Occurs when the OS saves the state of a running process (or thread) and restores the state of another.
+      Occurs whenever the CPU stops executing one process or thread and starts executing another.
 Frequent context switching can indicate high system load or excessive thread contention.
 See :func:`cpu_stats` and :meth:`Process.num_ctx_switches`.

       The ``voluntary`` and ``involuntary`` fields of
       :meth:`Process.num_ctx_switches` tell you *why* the process was switched